FLORHAM PARK, N.J., and NEW YORK

-Revenue-weighted averages are provided for projected changes in capital spending and for projected price increases.
-An employee-weighted average is provided for the projected changes in health care costs and hiring.
+Revenue-weighted averages are provided for projected changes in capital spending, technology spending and prices of products.
+An employee-weighted average is provided for the projected changes in hiring.

 FEI has been conducting surveys gauging the country's economic outlook from the perspective of CFOs for the past nine years.

 Baruch College, founded in 1847, is a senior college of the City University of New York.
-The Zicklin School of Business at Baruch College is the largest collegiate school of business in the nation, producing graduates who assume leadership positions in all areas of American business as well as conduct important academic research.
-Baruch has one of the largest accounting programs in the country whose graduates become practicing CPAs. http://www.baruch.cuny.edu/
+The Zicklin School of Business at Baruch College is the largest and most diverse AACSB accredited collegiate school of business in the nation.
+Baruch has a long tradition of producing accounting and finance graduates who become leaders as CPAs and CFOs. http://www.baruch.cuny.edu/

 SOURCE: Financial Executives International; Baruch College